gretarmark/gretarmark.github.io/_posts/2023-12-02-ImageAnalysis_BLOB.md

 **Figure 1: BLOB 4- and 8-Connectivity Kernels.**

 ![Fig 2]({{ site.baseurl }}/images/BlobAnalysis_Image1.png "zero order"){:width="40%"}
 **Figure 2: Binary Image.
 Blue represents 1 and white represents 0.
-The coordinate system is attached to the upper left corner.**
+The coordinate system is attached to the upper left corner.
+In Matlab, the first pixel is at (1,1), but in a camera system the first pixel is at (0,0).**

 The image in figure [2] can be implemented in Matlab by using the following matrix code snip: